TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

     - A "sorting" field holding an order if records are sorted manually.

-    - A "deleted" field which tells TYPO3 CMS that the record is deleted (in effect implementing a "soft delete" feature; records with a "deleted" field are not truly deleted from the database).
+    - A "deleted" field which tells TYPO3 that the record is deleted (in effect implementing a "soft delete" feature; records with a "deleted" field are not truly deleted from the database).